GDoux/Perroquet-Subtitles-for-VLC/README.md

 #### Using
 Then you should be able to do the following
-1) Perroquet file is loaded by default, consult the Help section if you have error or encoding problems
+1) The .perroquet file is loaded by default, consult the Help section if you have error or encoding problems
 2) Pick a sequence with VLC or `<<` / `>>` buttons and click on `(Re)play`
 3) Fill what you understand in the Input field and click on `Try!` button
 4) Check in the field under `(Re)play` button what you got and missed.
 Click on `(Re)play` if you want to hear the sequence again